 - Repeat the wash cycle, again using the hottest temperature your machine will allow.

-- When the second cycle has completed, throw your towels into the dryer on setting recommended by the towel manufacturer.
+- When the second cycle has completed, throw your towels into the dryer on the setting recommended by the towel manufacturer.

-- You may be surprised to find that most manufacturers recommend that their towels should be dried at LOW heat, not high as most of us are pre-programed to do.
+- You may be surprised to find that most manufacturers recommend that their towels should be dried at LOW heat, not high as most of us are pre-programmed to do.
 Make the switch and you will definitely notice the difference.
 Drying on high heat will damage the towel fibers.

 - Do NOT add dryer sheets.
 In order to soften the towels as they dry, you can throw three unused tennis balls into the dryer or, as I prefer, wool dryer balls.

-Keeping Towels Fluffy Longer
+Keeping Towels Fluffy Longer – Regular Washings

 As I’ve purchased new towels, I’ve completely stopped washing them with regular detergent.